Azathioprine for severe atopic eczema

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Azathioprine should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving azathioprine.
+azathioprine should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting azathioprine.

 Is there anything else I need to know about this medicine?